MamoonaQuddus/Redux-React-App/README.md

    - When the action is dispatched, the reducer updates the state in the store.
    - The UI automatically re-renders based on the updated state.

-## Contributing:
-Contributions are welcome!
-Please open an issue or submit a pull request for any improvements or bug fixes.

 ## Conclusion
 Redux Toolkit simplifies state management in React applications by providing a structured approach using slices, reducers, actions, and the store.
 By following the steps above, you can efficiently manage global state without the complexity of prop drilling.

+## Contributing
+Contributions are welcome!
+Please open an issue or submit a pull request for any improvements or bug fixes.